kaustubhharapanahalli/ML_Datasets/README.md

 This repo starts with a few easy dataset and then goes on to have problems related to Computer Vision, Natural Language Processing and Recurrent Learning and other AI domains.

+The following datasets are beginner level.
+More datasets on the beginner level will be added soon.

+### Beginner Level

 | #    | Dataset                                                     | Dataset Link                                                 | Task on Dataset                |
 | ---- | ----------------------------------------------------------- | :----------------------------------------------------------- | :----------------------------- |
 | 1    | Forest Fires Data Set                                       | <https://archive.ics.uci.edu/ml/datasets/forest+fires>       | Regression                     |